Salus offers a brick and mortar space for LGBTQIA+ groups in Lansing to gather! Contact each group to get involved.

 The Ennis Center's goal is to ensure every child has a safe loving home while in foster care and hopefully reunited children with biological parents, unless it is no longer possible then create a new family through adoption.

 Three organizations are working together to spread awareness about foster care and adoption.
 Ennis Center for Children, Samaritas, and the Department of Health and Human Services all service the LGBTQIA+ and support them being foster and adoptive families.

 Helping Women Period

-HWP has been providing menstrual health products to homeless and low income people in the Lansing area since 2015.
+HWP has been providing menstrual health products to homeless and low-income people in the Lansing area since 2015.
 HWP partners with over 145 other local organizations to distribute these products.
-Currently HWP is working on ways to provide reusable products, as well as disposable products.
+HWP provides reusable products and disposable products.

 HWP hosted a webinar class that taught how to make reusable menstrual pads.
 Watch on YouTube.

 Here for You: Parents and Caregivers of LGBTQIA+ Support Group

 Here For You is a supportive space for the important adults in the lives of LGBTQIA+ youth and young adults.